minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

   **Server:**

   **Class:**
-    -To retrieve the data from the database and send reponse to user interface, we have created classes which are:
+    -To handle the request from the user interface and send reponse to user interface, we have created classes which are:
       - **getCitySlot:** this class is used to get the availble slot in the chosen city.
 The queries are city_id and date
       - **getBooking:** used to get the information of the customer's booking from the database.
 The queries are date, city_id, booking_id
       - **createBooking:** used to insert new data about the booking into the database